-The Unified Post Processor.
+The Unified Post Processor,

-- is compatible with WRF v3.3 and higher. - can be used to post-process WRF-ARW, WRF-NMM, GFS, and CFS forecasts. - can ingest WRF history files (wrfout) in two formats: netCDF and binary.
+- is compatible with WRF v3.3 and higher. - can be used to post-process WRF-ARW, WRF-NMM, GFS, and CFS forecasts (community support provided for WRF-based forecasts). - can ingest WRF history files (wrfout) in two formats: netCDF and binary.